Geometric bound on structure factor

 For two-dimensional Chern insulators, $\tr K\ge \abs{C}$ holds~\cite{roy_band_2014, peotta_superfluidity_2015}, and thus $S_2\ge \abs{C}$ follows.
 Hence, we find a topological bound on $S_4$:

 Therefore, $S_4$ has a universal lower bound determined by topology as $S_2$ does in two dimensions.

+For $\nu=1$, the bound~\eqref{eq:geometric_bound2} is saturated only when the band is harmonic \textit{and} the quantum geometric tensor $Q_{\alpha\beta}$ is constant in $k$-space.
+Therefore, the saturation of the topological bound~\eqref{eq:topo_bound} also requires uniform band geometry.
+The deviation from these bounds thus quantifies fluctuations of the quantum geometry in $k$-space.

 \textit{Landau level example. ---} Notably, both the geometric bound~\eqref{eq:geometric_bound} and topological bound~\eqref{eq:topo_bound} are saturated for the lowest Landau level.
-For the Landau level with filling factor $\nu=1$, the structure factor is completely isotropic and given by
+For the Landau level with filling factor $\nu=1$, the structure factor is isotropic, given by